siisodaa/Football-Match-Statistics-Generator/README.md

 ### Usage

-1. To generate synthetic data using the GAN, update the file path in the script to point to your Excel file:
+1. To generate synthetic data using the GAN, run the generate_data file:
     ```python
-    file_path = '/content/final.xlsx'  # Update with the correct path to your file
+    python generate_data.py
     ```

 2. Run the script: